amrutha00/Text-to-SQL/README.md

-# The State of the Text-to-SQL LLM models: Insights From TPC-DS Benchmarks
+# The State of the Text-to-SQL LLM models: Insights From TPC-DS Benchmark

 This repository contains the artifacts of the research work titled, "The State of the Text-to-SQL LLM models: Insights From TPC-DS Benchmarks".
 The work is done as part of Fall 2023 UIUC CS598 course project taught by Prof Daniel Kang.